1830–1831 conclave

-The papal conclave lasting from 14 December 1830 to 2 February 1831 resulted in the election of Cardinal Bartolomeo Cappellari, who took the name Gregory XVI, to succeed Pius VIII as pope.
+A conclave was held from 14 December 1830 to 2 February 1831 to elect a new pope to succeed Pius VIII, who had died on 30 November.
+Of the 45 eligible cardinal electors, all but nine attended.
+On the 83rd ballot, the conclave elected Cardinal Bartolomeo Cappellari, the prefect of the Congregation for the Propagation of the Faith.
+After accepting his election, he took the name Gregory XVI.

-Context
+Background

-Pope Pius VIII died on Thursday, November 30, 1830, at the age of sixty-nine.
-On December 11, the Governor of Rome, Msgr.
-Benedetto Cappelletti, informed the cardinals that there was a conspiracy in Rome involving the Bonaparte nephews of Cardinal Joseph Fesch.
+Pope Pius VIII died on Thursday, 30 November 1830, at the age of sixty-nine.
+On 11 December, Monsignor Benedetto Cappelletti, the governor of Rome, informed the cardinals that there was a conspiracy in Rome involving the Bonaparte nephews of Cardinal Joseph Fesch.
 One in custody had been released to the Russian minister, since his mother was the Russian-born Catharina of Württemberg.
 Fesch refused to ask his nephews to leave Rome.
 A paper bomb exploded under the windows of the conclave.
-The conclave opened in an atmosphere of high tension.
+The conclave thus opened in an atmosphere of high tension.